 Typically when a lot of people think about Moscato, they think; sweet, bubbly and for the younger female market.
-I am female, I like bubbly, but I don’t typically drink the sweeter styles however I have found a few Moscato’s which have gone down pretty nicely.
+I am female, I like bubbly, but I don’t typically drink the sweeter styles yet there are some good ones out there.
 So today I want to open the bottle on Moscato and find out what it’s really about…

 Okay, first things first…

-Let’s first take a look at the different uses of the term Moscato and what it can refer to according to Wikipedia:
+Let’s first take a look at the different uses of the term:

 - Muscat (grape), a family of grapes used in wine-making